jonathangeiger/kohana-twig/guide/twig.config.md

 ----------|------------------------------------------
 class     | Used to load the template files.
-Should implement the `Twig_LoaderInterface` interface extension | Template extension, default is html options   | Array of options passed the loader `__construct`
+Should implement the `Twig_LoaderInterface` interface extension | Template extension, default is html options   | Array of options passed the to loader `__construct()`

 #### Extensions

 The extensions item is just an array of extension class names.
+You can create your own extensions and add them to this array to make them available to your twig templates.